Seppli11/ZHAW-Summary/summaries/23FS/ITS/Secure Communication/TLS.md

 After the `Finished` message, the server **may** send a `NewSessionTicket` message, encrypted by the handshake keys.
 The contents are a preshared key-**identifier** with which the client can find the preshared key from the last session.
 Only one session can be opend per `NewSessionTicket`.
 However, the server can send multiple `NewSessionTickets`.

+When the client tries to reconnect the next time, the client sends a "Hi, I'd like to talk to you and I have already a pre-shared key with the following id".
+From the `Finished` message (sent after `ClientHello`) on, all messages are encrypted.

 ![image-20230607230248264](res/TLS/image-20230607230248264.png)

 The client response with a preshared key identifier itself.